 JetBlue’s straightforward rewards program makes it easy to take advantage of its perks.
 Anything you redeem your TrueBlue points on will be relatively valuable, though there are limited redemption options compared to some other rewards programs.

 How much are JetBlue TrueBlue points worth?

-Based on the JetBlue TrueBlue site as of February 2019, TrueBlue points are worth about 1.4 cents per point on average.
-This value fluctuates depending on such factors as what redemption option you choose.
+Based on the JetBlue TrueBlue site as of June 2020, TrueBlue points are worth about 1 cent per point on average.
+This value fluctuates depending on such factors as JetBlue fare and when you fly.